Rick Riordan Presents: Paola Santiago series

-City of the Plague God series
+The Adventures of Sik Aziz series

 The City of the Plague God series is written by Sarwat Chadda.
-The first novel, "City of the Plague God", was published on January 5, 2021.
+The first novel, City of the Plague God, was published on January 5, 2021.
 It follows young Sikander "Sik" Aziz, who must stop the Mesopotamian god of plagues and sickness before he takes over Manhattan and turns it into a diseased wasteland.
 Sik must work with his friend from school, Belet, who is the adopted daughter of a goddess.
-A sequel, "Fury of the Dragon Goddess", is set for release in Summer 2023.
+A sequel, Fury of the Dragon Goddess, was released on August 1, 2023.
+It follows Sik as he tries to stop the resurrection of the dragon goddess Tiamat and deals with the consequences of changing fate.

 The Gifted Clans series

 The Gifted Clans is a trilogy of novels written by Graci Kim.
 The first book, The Last Fallen Star was released on September 7, 2021.
-Two sequels are planned; The Last Fallen Moon was released on June 7, 2022.
-The final installment in the trilogy, The Last Fallen Realm, will be released in Summer 2023.
+The second book in the series, The Last Fallen Moon, was released on June 7, 2022.
+The final installment in the trilogy, The Last Fallen Realm, was released on June 6, 2023.

 Pahua Moua series

 The Pahua Moua series is written by Lori M. Lee.
-The first book, Pahua and the Soul Stealer was released on May 4, 2021.
-The sequel, Pahua and the Dragon's Secret, is set to be published in Fall 2023.
+The first book, Pahua and the Soul Stealer, was released on May 4, 2021.
+The sequel, Pahua and the Dragon's Secret, was published on September 10, 2024.

 Outlaw Saints series

 The Outlaw Saints series is written by Daniel José Older.
 The first book, Ballad & Dagger was released on May 3, 2022.
+The second book, Last Canto of the Dead, was published May 16, 2023.

 Standalone novels

 Race to the Sun

 Race to the Sun is a novel written by Rebecca Roanhorse and was published on January 14, 2020.
 The book follows Nizhoni Begay, who has the self-proclaimed power of detecting monsters, as she adventures with her brother, Mac, and her best friend, Davery Descheny, through a series of trials to the House of the Sun to find her father, who was taken by the mysterious Mr. Charles.
-A short story written by Roanhorse about Nizhoni will be featured in the upcoming short story anthology book, The Cursed Carnival and Other Calamities.
+A short story written by Roanhorse about Nizhoni was featured in the short story anthology book The Cursed Carnival and Other Calamities.
 The cover art was revealed in February 2019 to have been by Dale Ray DeForest.